Oregon, Wisconsin: Geography

 Oregon is located at (42.923899, −89.382304).

-According to the United States Census Bureau, the village has a total area of 4.49 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 4.49 sqmi, all land.

-Oregon is served primarily by U.S. Highway 14 (US 14) and Wisconsin Highway 138 (WIS 138) and the two highways meet at the village's southeast corner.
+Oregon is served primarily by U.S. Highway 14 (US 14) and Wisconsin Highway 138 (WIS 138) and the two highways meet at the village's southeastern corner.
 US-14 previously ran through the village, traveling down North Main Street and then arcing along Janesville Street, but a bypass was constructed from 1976 to 1978 along the northern and eastern sides of the village.
 The previous route is now signed as County Trunk MM.